-If you obtain a CWMU voucher, you can redeem it for a permit by visiting wildlifelicense.utah.gov/hflo.
-(Important: Because nonresident fees increase starting July 1, 2020, you may want to redeem the voucher before July.)
+If you obtain a CWMU voucher, you can redeem it for a permit by visiting wildlifelicense. utah.gov/hflo.

-You can also redeem the voucher at any Division office or by mailing the voucher to:

-CWMU Front Desk Division of Wildlife Resources P.O.
+You can also redeem the voucher at any Division office or by mailing the voucher to: CWMU Front Desk Division of Wildlife Resources P.O.
 Box 146301 Salt Lake City, Utah 84114-6301 (Please allow 10 to 14 days for processing.)

 If you obtain a CWMU permit, you may hunt only on the CWMU that's specified on your permit.
 You may take only one animal of the species and sex listed on the permit.
 You'll also incur a waiting period for the species you obtained a permit for.
-(Please see pages 20-21 in the 2020 Utah Big Game Application Guidebook for more information about waiting periods.)
+(Please see pages 20-21 in the 2021 Utah Big Game Application Guidebook for more information about waiting periods.)

 You may not obtain more than one moose, one buck deer or one bull elk permit in a year, but you can obtain antlerless deer and antlerless elk permits as well as buck and doe pronghorn permits.
 More information about antlerless permits is available on page 13.